Chocolate Bark Recipes With Coconut Oil and Agave Nectar

 Saturated Fats in Coconut Oil

 Coconut oil is high in saturated fat, which is unusual for a plant oil.
 (Palm oil is another plant oil that is high in fat.)
-Many people working in the area of nutrition - but not all of them - say that saturated fat from coconut oil is just as bad for us as saturated fat from animals.
+Many people working in the area of nutrition—but not all of them—say that saturated fat in foods obtained from animals is bad for us if eaten in excess.
+Many nutritionists—but once again, not all of them—also say that saturated fat from coconut oil is just as bad for us as fat from animals.

 It’s important to use virgin, unrefined coconut oil if you want to obtain the full aroma and flavor of the oil in a recipe.
 Unrefined coconut oil melts at 76°F (24°C), so on a hot day you may find that the oil is already in a liquid form.